dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

 **An inconsistency arises!**

-This seems to happen whenever the goal wrapped by `\+` contains unbound "free variables" that also occur outside the wrapped goal.
-So make sure that's not happening!
+This seems to happen whenever the goal wrapped by the neagtion-as-failure operator `\+` contains unbound variables.
+These may or may not occur outside the wrapped goal, too.

 As `\+` can be implemented using `->/2`, `->/2` is also subject to floundering.